Kurukullā: Buddhist traditions

 She has a complex history of traditions.
 In one of the many stories, a queen was unhappy being neglected by her king.
 To win his affection, she sent her helper to find a solution.
 Her helper encountered a (dark-)red skinned enchantress in a market, who offered to do some magic.
 The enchantress gave magical food (or medicine) to the helper, and instructed the queen to give the food to the king to win his love by magical means.

-The queen upon receiving the magic item, decided that it was inappropriate/harmful, and threw it to into a lake.
+The queen upon receiving the magic item, decided that it was inappropriate and harmful, and threw it to into a lake.
 A naga dragon king from the lake ate the food and was enchanted to impregnate the queen while both burn intensively in "flames of desire".
-The King learned about the pregnancy/saw the child and decided to punish the queen.
+The King learned about the pregnancy (or saw the child), and decided to punish the queen.
 The queen explained to the king what happened.
 The King decided to summon the enchantress into the palace.
-The king recognized and appreciated the enchantress as an extraordinary person (some said the enchantress was Kurukulla), and requested blessings and teachings from her.
+The king recognized and appreciated the enchantress as an extraordinary person (some said the enchantress was Kurukulla) and requested blessings and teachings from her.
 The king acquired magical powers siddhis from her practices and blessings, and then wrote instructions on the practice of Kurukulla.